Access your super early

 With transition to retirement (TTR)*, you could start taking advantage of your super savings sooner than you thought.

 When you transition to retirement, an income account is opened alongside your regular super account.
-These two accounts work together and may reduce the overall tax you pay while simultaneously helping to grow your super savings.
+These two accounts work together and may reduce the overall tax you pay, when you turn 60, while simultaneously helping to grow your super savings.